FranBisquerra/design-patterns/README.md

 # design-patterns
-Basic samples of useful design patterns, each branch contains an implementation of a pattern.
+Basic samples of useful design patterns, on each repository tag the main program uses the implemented pattern.

 ## List of covered patterns